 Antigua has 365 beaches

 Many of Antigua’s are deserted, others have sun loungers and bars on them.
+Read how to keep your gear safe on sa beach.
 If you plan on spending the day on the beach, swimming, snorkelling and enjoying the sunshine be sure yo keep your valuables safe.
 We always use a Pacsafe to secure any valuables we take to the beach – wallet, money, car keys, camera etc – and lock it to a tree if we both want to be in the water at the same time.
 Check out Pacsafe options here.

 The Language Spoken in Antigua and Barbuda